• Skip to primary navigation

 The BEST EVER Pumpkin Chili from One Lovely Life

 1. IT’S GOOD FOR YOU!
-Pumpkin is SO full of nutrients.
+Pumpkin (even canned pumpkin!) is SO full of nutrients.
 It’s an amazing source of vitamins, fiber, and all sorts of other goodies that keep us young and healthy.
 It’s another reason we try mixing it in whenever we can.

 2. IT HAS AN AMAZING TEXTURE.
 In savory pumpkin recipes like this one, you actually don’t even really know the pumpkin is there.
 Instead, you just get an extra layer of vegetable-y goodness, silky texture, pretty color, and delicious flavor.
-It’s a trick you can use with any chili recipe, really.
+It’s a trick you can use to take almost any homemade chili recipe to whole new level.
 Just stir in a can of pumpkin to your favorite chili recipe and enjoy all the benefits!

 3. IT WORKS WITH ANY GROUND MEAT.
 You can make our pumpkin chili with ground beef, ground chicken, ground pork, or ground turkey.
 Many folks have also made it with ground meat alternatives (like Impossible) over the last few years.
 It all works!